cerebro1/cerebro1.github.io/_posts/2022-05-30-outreachy-application-phase.markdown

 - And many more.....

-**Only way to find out : "Read the Application Guide of Outreachy and Fill the application form"**
+**Only way to find out : APPLY**

-## What is Outreachy ?
+### So what is Outreachy ?

 - Opportunity to know and contribute to FOSS(Free and Open Source Software)

-- Chance to comeback after career break
+- Chance to comeback after career break.

 - Not a mandatory requirement to know something in deep in the beginning itself.

-- Paid Paid Paid ( Anyone who has watched JabWeMet movie can understand my sentiments here... )
+- Paid Paid Paid (Anyone who has watched JabWeMet movie can understand my sentiments here..)

 - Vast variety of projects open with all sorts of requirement starting from backend coding, testing, documentation, ui/ux dev and many more.

+- Happens twice a year [ Summer and Winter ].

+- Chance to meet the open source community.

-### How does it work ?
+### And how does it work ?

 - Round 1 : Application Phase